To provide a sustainable supply of forest resources to Alaskans.

 Target #2: Environmental benefit: 100% of Alaskan waterbodies are in compliance with the Department of Environmental Conservation's (DEC) impaired waters standards as a result of forest operations conducted on lands administered under the FRPA.

 Analysis of results and challenges: The Alaska Forest Resources & Practices Act (FRPA) continues to ensure that forest operations protect water quality and fish habitat.
-The list of impaired waterbodies identifies waters that do not meet state water quality standards, including standards for beneficial use for fish habitat; no waterbodies are listed as impaired due to operations subject to FRPA standards.
-Recent science and technical committee reviews and private sector effectiveness monitoring studies reinforce this assessment.
+The list of impaired waterbodies identifies waters that do not meet state water quality standards, including standards for beneficial use for fish habitat.
+No waterbodies are listed as impaired due to operations subject to FRPA standards.

 Target #2: Provide Alaskan firms outside of Southern Southeast Alaska with supply that meets demand.